top of page

 I have the greatest amount of affection possible for Lenny Kaye's legendary Nuggets compilation that was released in 1972, but despite being a nearly flawless collection of late-60's garage-rock, it wasn't quite perfect.
 For one, he included the Cryan' Shames toothless "Sugar and Spice" when he could've included Mouse and the Traps' nastier, spicier "Maid of Sugar - Maid of Spice" instead (hyphen and "maid" stylized for affect, I guess).
 To compound the problem, he picked the wrong Mouse and the Traps song for his compilation.
 He opted for the crying shameless Dylan ripoff, "A Public Execution," when he could've snagged this 160-second stretch of tightly-coiled, electrified barbed wire instead.
 Without a doubt, this is the real Nugget deserving discovery.*

-*Credit where credit is due: Rhino Records did include the song on their expanded dour-disc Nuggets box set, released years later in 1998.
+*Credit where credit is due: Rhino Records did include the song on their expanded four-disc Nuggets box set, released years later in 1998.

 16 "These Boots Are Made for Walkin'" | Nancy Sinatra